mpetteno/portfolio/content/en/projects/personal/aoc/2024/day24/index.md

 ### Part 2

-In the second part of the challenge, the validation involves checking if the gates follow the constraints of a [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder).
+In the second part of the challenge, the validation involves checking if the gates follow the constraints of a
+{{< link href="https://en.wikipedia.org/wiki/Adder_(electronics)#Full_adder" title="full adder" target="_blank" >}}.
 A full adder is used to sum two binary numbers and produce a sum and carry output.
 The full adder logic and corresponding constraints for the gates are as follows:

 **XOR Gate (⊕)**
 - XOR gates can only be used to produce the **sum bit** of the full adder.